ranjithpals/100DaysOfCode_ApacheKafka/Day06-10/README.md

 **Day #09 of #100DaysOfCode @ApacheKafka**

-Today I was able to create a Topic in an existing Kafka cluster and perform the following. o	Create a Kafka Source Connector API and send messages to the broker o	Confluent Kafka Web Interface provides sample message templates and file format for users to test the data flow. o	Create a Console Consumer using a CLI instance of and consume the messages.
+Today I was able to create a Topic in an existing Kafka cluster and perform the following.
+-	Create a Kafka Source Connector API and send messages to the broker
+-	Confluent Kafka Web Interface provides sample message templates and file format for users to test the data flow.
+-	Create a Console Consumer using a CLI instance of and consume the messages.

 ![Message Schema Format](DataSchemaFormat-at-Rest.png)

 ![Sample Messages](SampleMessages.jpg)

 **Day #10 of #100DaysOfCode @ApacheKafka**